Some Common Questions:

 The engine is big and heavy - we're working to reduce these shipping costs with specific carriers and will update the shipping costs as they improve.

-We currently have a backlog of engines on order and are working to get those engines built and shipped.
 Each engine is built to order at receipt of order.
-It takes us about 3 weeks to build one engine and about 1 week to test and then 1 week to ship each engine.
+It takes us about 1 weeks to build one engine and about 1 week to test and then 1 week to ship each engine.
 We are working to reduce this time frame as more people and engines come online.
-Note: delivery timing can be worse then 65 days from point of order - we recently shipped an engine that had hit the six month mark from point of order.
 Check with us first if timing is a significant concern.

 10) Is There Any Assembly Required ?

-Yes, you will receive one or more crates containing the major components of the engine - head, chamber, piston, displacer, transmission, flywheels, etc. These components bolt together with simple tools.
-You will need a screwdriver, open end wrench (7/16), and an allen key wrench.
+Yes, you will receive one or more crates containing the major components of the engine - Engine Chamber, Engine Kinematics These components bolt together with simple tools.
+You will need a screwdriver, open end wrench (7/16 & 3/8), and an allen key wrench.
 We estimate the assembly time to be 2 hrs.

 11) Why isn't the Fire Box - Wood insulated like the propane Fire Box?